top of page

 Enter the loud, churlish Petruchio — Katherine’s equal in stubbornness and spirit.
 He has come to Padua to find a wife who will provide him with a large dowry (“wive it wealthily in Padua; If wealthily, then happily in Padua”).
 He isn’t at all concerned about Kate’s reputation because he believes that he can tame any woman.

 This is the crux of why the play is so controversial.
 Does Petruchio tame the headstrong shrew?
-Does his campaign of starving her, not letting her sleep, and depriving her of basic needs actually change who she is and what she believes?
+Does his campaign “to kill a wife with kindness” actually change who she is and what she believes?

 Is she tamed?
 Or has she learned to play at being tamed?